RichardPatterson/richardpatterson.github.io/readme.md

-# A readme file
+# readme

-something to see
+This is the repository for my website: https://richardpatterson.github.io/